pvanagha007/LocalEyes/README.md

 # LocalEyes

-A web application connecting travelers with local experiences and guides.
+A web application connecting travellers with local experiences and guides.

 ## About